nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxl255/driver_examples/lpcmp/interrupt/example_board_readme.md

 - 2-1 for the main core (cm33)
 - 2-3 for AON core (cm0+)

+Make sure you have solder bridges SJ28 set to 2-3 for CM0+ core.

 Prepare the Demo
 ================
 1. Connect a USB Type-C cable between the host PC and the MCU-Link USB port (J16) on the target board.